Economic Depreciation Definition

 Following are the causes –

-- Wear and tear of Assets: With the passage of time it is impossible to save assets from wear and tear and this becomes a mandatory attachment with every asset.
-Thus the decline in the physical condition of the asset is linked to the market value when we need to sell it again and this happens by depreciating the financial or monetary value of the asset and accounting the same for it in the mode of depreciation.
+- Wear and tear of Assets: With time, it is impossible to save assets from wear and tear, which becomes a mandatory attachment with every asset.
+Thus, the decline in the asset’s physical condition is linked to the market value when we need to sell it again, and this happens by depreciating the financial or monetary value of the asset and accounting the same for it in the mode of depreciation.

-- Technological Advancements: Technology is changing at a rapid pace and every other day new technologies are substituting the older ones.
-The replacement occurs based on the effectiveness and efficiency of newer forms of technology which further leads to depreciation of assets which run on older forms of technology.
+- Technological Advancements: Technology is changing rapidly, and new technologies are substituting the older ones every other day.
+The replacement occurs based on the effectiveness and efficiency of newer forms of technology, leading to the depreciation of assets that run on older forms of technology.

-- Perishability: Assets which comes into use as raw materials or inventory have certain expiry date i.e. they need to be utilized within a certain point of time.
-They generally lose their value over a period of time and ultimately lose their value as time progresses.
-Thus these assets need to be depreciated over a period of time.
+- Perishability: Assets that come into use as raw materials or inventory have a certain expiry date, i.e., they need to be utilized within a certain point of time.
+They generally lose their value over time and ultimately lose their value as time progresses.
+Thus these assets need to be depreciated over some time.

 Economic Depreciation vs Accounting Depreciation

 This has been a guide to Economic Depreciation and its definition.
-Here we discuss how does economic depreciation work along with its causes and differences from accounting depreciation.
+Here we discuss how economic depreciation works along with its causes and differences from accounting depreciation.
 You may also have a look at the following articles –